 - 2-4 tbs heavy cream or milk

-- Preheat oven to 325 degrees.
-Grease a donut pan (or two pans if you have) very well and set aside.
+- Preheat oven to 325°F. Grease a donut pan very well and set aside.

-- In a small saucepan over medium- low heat, melt butter, cinnamon, brown sugar, corn starch and milk together, stirring until completely smooth.
-Remove from heat and stir in vanilla.
+- In a small bowl, whisk melted butter, brown sugar, cinnamon, corn starch, milk and vanilla together, stirring until completely smooth.
 Set aside.

-- In a large bowl, whisk flour, sugar, baking powder, nutmeg, cinnamon and salt together.
-Make a well in the center and add buttermilk, eggs, vanilla and oil.
-Beat mixture until everything is completely combined, being careful not to over-mix (this will result in tough donuts).
+- In a large bowl, whisk flour, sugar, baking powder, cinnamon, nutmeg and salt together.
+Make a well in the center and add buttermilk, eggs, vegetable oil and vanilla.
+Stir until everything is completely combined, being careful not to over-mix.
 You want to stop mixing when everything is just combined.
-To make distributing the batter throughout the donut pan wells easier, pour batter into a large zip lock bag with one corner cut off.
+To make distributing the batter throughout the donut pan wells easier, pour batter into a large resealable bag and snip one corner off.

-- While the donuts are cooling, prepare the glaze by whisking confectioner's sugar, vanilla and heavy cream together, adding more (or less) heavy cream as needed to achieve the texture you like.
+- Whisking powdered sugar, vanilla and heavy cream together, adding more or less heavy cream as needed to achieve the consistency you like.
 I like mine to be fairly thick.
-Once donuts are completely cooled, go ahead and drizzle the glaze on with a spoon.
+Once donuts are completely cooled, go ahead and drizzle the glaze onto each donut.